-We use a range of approaches, including systems thinking, novel analytical and modelling approaches.
+We work on a range of research projects and use a variety of approaches, including systems thinking, novel analytical and modelling approaches.
 Our research findings are used to derive practical solutions that are adoptable in intensive production landscapes.

 We specifically address issues around:

 - Minimising crop losses from biotic threats (invertebrate pests, pathogens and weeds);

 - Optimising the deployment of new technologies in agricultural systems (e.g. resistance development in pests and the breakdown of resistance in crop plants);

 - Evaluating potential future technologies for pest control;